 Christmas had arrived and I had plenty of bills from November that had not been paid.
 I’m talking about Defcom 1 bills – mortgage, utilities, insurance, car payment.
 Defcom 2 and 3 level bills would just have to wait.
 We were now behind on pretty much everything.

 We had received a very nice gift card from a friend and we were able to use that to buy some Christmas presents for our family, BUT, you have to understand, I love, love, love to give.
+It is my primary love language – giving gifts.
 This year, I had very little that I could put under the tree for my family.
 Seriously, very little.
 I realize that isn’t everything, but let me explain.

 I enjoy paying bills (as warped as that may sound).
 I love providing for my family.
 You have no idea how much I like to give.
 I spend months writing down ideas in my Moleskine journal – ideas for each member of my family.
 It’s filled with simple things and top-secret ideas on ways I want to surprise them on Christmas morning.